Income Trusts - What Do They Say Anyway?

 Typically the trust starts with “whereas” clauses.
 This just states the intent of the qualified income trust.
 In this case it is only for the purpose of holding income (no assets).
 Next, you will likely find key names and definitions:

 The title of the trust is important because this is what the bank will look at when opening an account in the name of the Miller Trust.

 Miller Trust Key Players

 It will also note the Settlor (sometimes referred to as the Grantor) of the Trust.
-The settlor / grantor just means the peron who is creating the trust.
-If you are looking to qualify for Medicaid, you will likely be the “settlor” (although DCF also authorizes the medicaid applicant's spouse to establish the qualified income trust as well).
+The settlor / grantor just means the person who is creating the trust.
+If you are looking to qualify for Medicaid, you will likely be the “settlor” (although DCF also authorizes the Medicaid applicant's spouse to establish the qualified income trust as well).

 The Miller Trust will list the primary beneficiary – i.e. the Medicaid applicant.
 This will likely be identical to the settlor / grantor, but need not be.
 For example, if the beneficiary has a guardian, the guardian might be the settlor who is establishing the trust for the benefit of the person seeking Medicaid eligibility (who will be the named beneficiary).

 Also on the first page, you will likely find the name(s) of the initial Trustees or co-trustees (if more than one).
 The trustees are the person or people (you can have more than one trustee) in charge of the trust.
 The trustee cannot also be the beneficiary.